kanakomaki/ai-scientist-bluecarbon-strategy/README.md

-# **🌍 Blue Carbon Strategy - AI Scientist**
+# **🌍 Agentic AI for Navigating Blue Carbon Credit Strategy - AI Scientist**

 ## Overview
 This repository presents a Proof-of-Concept (PoC) AI system designed to support **blue carbon credit strategy** planning using mangrove ecosystems in the Philippines.
 It was developed to integrate scientific experiments, institutional reasoning, and LLM-based report writing.

 This PoC represents an intersection of **"AI" x "Ocean Science" x "Policy"** demonstrating how LLMs can support environmentally aligned strategic planning, appying [AI Scientist-V2](https://github.com/SakanaAI/AI-Scientist-v2)'s strong capability in scientific logic making and writing.

-## Main goal setting:
+## Main PoC setting:
 Assist Japanese Small & Mid sized Enterprises in evaluating and initiating mangrove-based blue carbon projects by combining environmental analysis and social strategy using LLM agents.

 ## Key Features

+- Agent-like modular design with full reproducibility

 - LLM-guided idea generation

+- Science experiments by choice

 - Not only science!
-Social data is combinied in the framework, e.g., stakeholder graph reasoning with NetworkX (Graph database)
+Social data is analyzed in the framework

-- Mangrove mapping via deep learning

-- Typhoon impact mapping (R-based gust analysis)

-- LLM-generated scientific formula LaTeX report (including reflection loops)
+- LLM-generated scientific formula LaTeX report

-- Agent-like modular design with full reproducibility
+- LLM-reviewed contents including reflection loops

 ### Output example
 <img src="writeup_example.png" alt="An example of the writing of this work" width="500">